droundy/fac/web/flags.md

 : Clean up build output.
 This deletes every file (but not directory) that is output by the build.

+`--git-add`
+: Run `git add -- PATH` on any files that fac determines are needed for the build.
+This is naturally a somewhat risky maneauver, but can be convenient if you know you have created a bunch of new input files.

 `--verbose, -v`
 : Provide extra debugging output.